-There are commitments, guarantees and contingent liabilities that arise in the normal course of operations of the Group which are not reflected in the accompanying interim consolidated financial statements.
-The management is of the opinion that losses, if any, from these items will not have any material impact on the interim consolidated financial statements.
+There are commitments, guarantees and contingent liabilities that arise in the normal course of operations of the Group which are not reflected in the accompanying ICFS.
+The management is of the opinion that losses, if any, from these items will not have any material impact on the ICFS.